KaiyangZhou/Dassl.pytorch/README.md

 - Domain generalization
 - Semi-supervised learning

-BUT, thanks to the neat design, Dassl can also be used as a codebase to develop any deep learning projects. :-)
+BUT, thanks to the neat design, Dassl can also be used as a codebase to develop any deep learning projects, like [this](https://github.com/KaiyangZhou/CoOp). :-)

 We don't provide detailed documentations for Dassl, unlike another [project](https://kaiyangzhou.github.io/deep-person-reid/) of ours.
 This is because Dassl is developed for research purpose and as a researcher, we think it's important to be able to read source code and we highly encourage you to do so---definitely not because we are lazy. :-)